jpierskalla/jpierskalla.github.io/pages/workingPapers.md

 __Working Papers:__

-Oil Discoveries and Political Windfalls: Evidence on Presidential Support in Uganda.
-Laura Paler, Jeremy Springman, Guy Grossman, and Jan Pierskalla (2022)
+2022.
+L. Paler, J. Springman, G. Grossman, and J. Pierskalla.
+"Oil Discoveries and Political Windfalls: Evidence on Presidential Support in Uganda." *Revise & Re-Submit*

-State-Building and the Origin of Universities in Europe, 800-1800.
-Florian Hollenbach and Jan Pierskalla (2022).

-Historical Exposure to Statehood, Ethnic Exclusion, and Government Legitimacy.
-Vladimir Chlouba, Jan Pierskalla, and Erik Wibbels (2022).
+2022.
+V. Chlouba, J. Pierskalla, and E. Wibbels.
+"Historical Exposure to Statehood, Ethnic Exclusion, and Government Legitimacy." *Revise & Re-Submit*

-Universities and Democratization.
-Florian Hollenbach, Janica Magat, and Jan Pierskalla (2022).
+2022.
+F. Hollenbach, J. Magat, and J. Pierskalla.
+"Universities and Democratization."

+2022.
+F. Hollenbach and J. Pierskalla.
+"The Origin of Universities in Europe, 800-1800."

+__Work in Progress:__
+2022.
+M. Alam, D. Smith, S. Wagner, and J. Pierskalla *Technological Change and Colonial Expansion*

+2022.
+A. De Juan, F. Haass, and J. Pierskalla *Decentralized networks and bureaucratic careers in autocracies*

+2022.
+A. De Juan, F. Haass, and J. Pierskalla *The effects of early childhood indoctrination in the GDR*